To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing DP-SGD (Shuffle)

-Lines 7-8 correspond to enforcing that the $\bot$ record has a $\mathbf{0}$ gradient, which is necessary for auditing with zero-out adjacent datasets.
-Furthermore, lines 9-10 are standard for active white-box adversaries that insert the gradient of the target record.
+In Algorithm~\ref{alg:dpsgd_audit}, we outline the DP-SGD algorithm~\cite{abadi2016deep} with the modifications needed to audit with \Nat, \PI, and \WC adversaries.
+Lines 7-8 correspond to enforcing that the $\bot$ record has a $\mathbf{0}$ gradient, which is needed for auditing with zero-out adjacent datasets.

-\ccs{Lines 11-12 correspond to inserting the gradient of the final record in each batch, which is only executed under \PI (and not \Nat); specifically, the adversary inserts the canary gradient in the opposite direction for each batch that does not contain both the target and zero-out record.
-Recall that this closely resembles the conjectured worst-case datasets by Chua et al.~\cite{chua2024private} as the target record's gradient has an equivalent magnitude but opposite direction to the final records in all other batches, which makes audits under this threat model tighter.
-This does not break or change the underlying DP guarantees of DP-SGD (Shuffle) as this step is applied regardless of whether the target or zero-out record is present in the dataset and thus applies to $D$ and $D'$ equally.}
+Then, lines 9-10 are standard steps for active white-box adversaries that insert the gradient of the target record.
+Lines 11-12 correspond to inserting the gradient of the final record in each batch, which only occurs with \PI and \WC (but not \Nat).
+Specifically, the adversary inserts the canary gradient in the opposite direction for each batch that does not contain both the target and zero-out records.
+This closely resembles the conjectured worst-case datasets by Chua et al.~\cite{chua2024private} as the target record's gradient has an equivalent magnitude but opposite direction to the final records in all other batches, which makes audits in this model tighter.
+This does not break or change the underlying DP guarantees of DP-SGD (Shuffle) as this step is applied regardless of whether the target or zero-out record is present in the dataset and thus applies to $D$ and $D'$ equally.

-Finally, all adversaries compute the dot product between the privatized and canary gradient as ``outputs'' (line 20) and release the full matrix of ``outputs'' across all batches and epochs (line 23).
-Similar to the \SMFull, the adversary computes and thresholds the likelihood ratio to calculate empirical privacy leakage estimates.
+In line 15, the \WC adversary additionally zeroes the gradients of all other samples, effectively removing the bias from the other samples.
+Finally, all adversaries compute the dot product between the privatized and canary gradient as ``outputs'' (line 21) and release the full matrix of ``outputs'' across all batches and epochs (line 24).
+Similar to \SM, the adversary computes and thresholds the likelihood ratio to calculate empirical privacy leakage estimates.

 In our auditing procedure, the adversary does not have access to the underlying batch sampler $\mathcal{B}$, but only to the output matrix $\mathcal{O}$.
-We do so as we focus on determining the impact of alternate sub-sampling schemes on the empirical privacy leakage.
+We do so as we focus on determining the impact of alternate subsampling schemes on the empirical privacy leakage.
 This allows us not only to assess whether the adversary can leak more privacy without knowing the specifications of the batch sampler but also to detect bugs within the shuffling implementations (see Section~\ref{sec:debug_shuffle}).

 Overall, our auditing procedure assumes an adversary that can access all parts of training other than the clipping, noise addition, and batch selection steps and is only slightly weaker than the adversary assumed by DP-SGD's privacy analysis (i.e., the optimal adversary can also choose a pathological dataset $D$ and has access to the batch sampler).